-Mentoring is… a relationship between two people in which the abilities and experience of the mentor meet the needs of the mentee, and the mentee reaps the benefits of having a mentor.
-Mentors will provide guidance, support and help to the mentee to navigate the paralegal coursework.
+Mentoring is… a relationship between two people in which the abilities and experience of the mentor strive to meet the needs of the mentee, and the mentee enjoys the benefits of having a mentor.
+Mentors work to provide guidance, support and help to the mentee to learn about the paralegal profession and generally navigate the paralegal coursework and paralegal profession.

 What is a mentee?
 (First Year Paralegal Students)

-As a first year paralegal student you are in a new role with many uncertainties.
+As a first year paralegal student, you are in a new role with many uncertainties.
 It takes time to learn and adjust to new routines and expectations.
-You have an opportunity to connect with a second year student who has recently experienced what you are facing now.
+You have an opportunity to connect with a paralegal, attorney, legal professional or 2nd-year paralegal student who have experience or recently experienced what you are facing now.

 Ideas of how mentoring can be helpful…